davidpirogov/toon-llm/docs/CODING_STANDARDS.md

 # Coding Standards

-This document defines the coding standards for the PyToon project, emphasizing Python 3.11 best practices and Pydantic for data validation.
+This document defines the coding standards for the TOON LLM project, emphasizing Python 3.11 best practices and Pydantic for data validation.

 ## Table of Contents